tuftsdatalab/intro-to-rnaseq-with-galaxy/lessons/01_Introduction_and_Setup_noqual.md

 <img src="../img/new_history.png" width="200">

 ## Import the raw data from a shared data library on our server
+We'll import The raw reads from a shared library on our server.
+They have been downsampled to 1 million reads per file in order to speed up computation.
+The full dataset is available from NCBI under accession [SRP013224](https://www.ncbi.nlm.nih.gov/sra?term=SRP013224).

 - On the top menu bar, click **Shared Data** and select **Data Libraries**
 - Select **chang_2011_2rep**
 - Just under the top menu bar, next to the search bar, click **Export to History** and select **As a Collection**.
 You'll see a list of fastq files.